IanKaire/ReduxCounter/README.md

 This React Counter App is a simple demonstration of state management using Redux.
 It features a set of buttons that allow users to interact with the counter.
 The app utilizes the react-redux and redux libraries to manage its state.

 # Features
-__Increment__:Click the "Increment" button to increase the count by 1.
+__Increment__: Click the "Increment" button to increase the count by 1.

 **Decrement**: Click the "Decrement" button to decrease the count by 1.